gantonious/c275-enthalpy/README.md

 - gui.py: contains the GUI class that handles running interfaces and acts as the middle man when changing interfaces
 - elements.py: contains various UI element classes used by an interface
 - drawing.py: contains various drawing functions
-- textprint.py: contains the TextPrint class used to print text to the screen

 **assets/**: contains various media used in the game

 **levels/**: contains level files

 **entities/** contains all code related to an Entity
-- entities/__init__.py: contains file and class names
 - entities/entity.py: base Entity class
 - entities/individuals.py: contains the Player, Enemey, and Boss classes
 - entities/projectiles.py: contains various projectile classes extended from the base Projectile class